3D&AR

 The past decade has seen an explosion of 3D and Augmented Reality technologies in the art world

-Some forms of 3D and AR require the consumer to download an app and wear headgear, while others, like the hands-free, web-enabled version by Enhance 3D-AR Solutions, allow users to consume the artistry more effortlessly.
+Some forms of 3D and AR require the consumer to download an app and wear headgear, while others, like the app-free, web-enabled version offered by Enhance, allow users to consume the artistry more effortlessly.

 The past decade has seen an explosion of 3D and AR technologies in the art world, with artists, painters, sculptors, designers, architects, museums, art collectors and public art initiatives embracing the fast-rising trend to unlock new forms of self-expression, actively engage with their fans and markets, and sell online.